-nGenera Corporation (now Moxie Software) helps companies and governments transform themselves into forward thinking enterprises: organisations that enable employees to communicate via real-time social software platforms and tools.
+nGenera Corporation (now Moxie Software) helps companies and governments transform themselves into forward thinking enterprises, that is to say organisations that enable employees to communicate via real-time social software platforms and tools.

-Steve Douty (president of platforms, applications and marketing) asked me to take the new nGenera name (the company was formerly BSG Alliance) and build a brand that could encompass its growing suite of software products and consultation services.
+Steve Douty, President of Platforms, Applications and Marketing, asked me to take the nGenera name and build a brand that could encompass the company’s growing suite of software products and consultation services.

-With an intriguing – if not immediately obvious – name, the logo needed to reflect the organisation’s broad ambition and signify a break with any past notions of enterprise.
-Combining an ‘n’ and ‘G’ in a subtle and intriguing manner, allowed me to create a symbol that felt similar to those commonly associated with networking and connectivity.
+With this intriguing new name, the logo needed to reflect the organisation’s broad ambition, and signify a break with any past notions of enterprise software.
+Combining an ‘n’ and ‘G’ was a subtle and intriguing way to symbolise interconnectedness while also creating a symbol similar to those commonly associated with networking and connectivity.